Fiduciary Financial Advisor in Denver, CO

 1. Good Faith

-Fiduciaries have an obligation to act in "good faith," which means they engage with their clients or beneficiaries honestly, with sincerity, and without any intention to deceive or harm the interests of their beneficiaries.
-They must continually act honestly and with the best interests of the clients as a priority.
+Fiduciaries are obligated to act in "good faith," which means they engage with their clients or beneficiaries truthfully, with genuine intention, and without any aim to mislead or damage the interests of their beneficiaries.
+They must always act honestly and with the best interests of the clients as a priority.

 2. Duty of Loyalty

-Fiduciaries owe a "duty of loyalty" to the client/beneficiary, which means they must prioritize the beneficiary's interests over their own.
-They must steer clear of any conflicts of interest that might jeopardize their capacity to act only in the beneficiary's best interests.
-All conflicts of interest need to be disclosed to the client and the advisor needs to still act with the client/beneficiary's interest above their own.
+Fiduciaries owe a "duty of loyalty" to the client, which means they must put first the beneficiary's interests ahead of their own.
+They must eschew any conflicts of interest that could impair their capacity to act only in the beneficiary's best interests.
+All conflicts of interest must be made known to the client or beneficiary and the advisor needs to still act with the beneficiary's interest above their own.

 3. Duty of Care

-Fiduciaries have a "duty of care" to apply the standard of care, skill, and diligence that a judicious person would employ in the same or similar situations.
-They must make informed and thoughtful decisions when overseeing assets or making decisions on behalf of their client or beneficiary.
-This duty confirms that they do their best to shield and increase the assets within their care while minimizing risks.
+Fiduciaries have a "duty of care" to exercise the standard of care, skill, and diligence that a prudent person would use in similar circumstances.
+They must make informed and careful decisions when handling assets or deciding on behalf of their client.
+This duty confirms that they do their best to protect and grow the assets under their care while mitigating risks.

 Fiduciary Financial Advisor in Denver, CO | Retirement Consultant | Small Business Financial Advisor | Wealth management near me